miluski/miluski/README.md

 CS Student
 ----------

-I'm currently an 3rd year Computer Science student and love learning new things and programming curiosities
+I'm currently an 3rd year Computer Science student and I love learning new things and programming curiosities

 *   🖥️  See my portfolio at [My github profile](http://github.com/miluski)
 *   ✉️  You can contact me at [maksymilian.sowula@gmail.com](mailto:maksymilian.sowula@gmail.com)